interplaynetary/p2p-template/README.md

 **Let:**
 - *Surplus* = Roles one holds but does not desire
-- Surplus can be distributed directly/transitively via Mutual Recognition Distributions: **The share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**
+- Surplus can be distributed directly/transitively via Mutual Recognition Distributions: **The share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contributions towards their own self-actualization (self-actualization of the other)!**

 *"From each according to his ability, to each according to his needs!"*